dl6lr/LCInterlocking/README.md

 ### Recommended Install
 [![FreeCAD Addon manager status](https://img.shields.io/badge/FreeCAD%20addon%20manager-available-brightgreen)](https://github.com/FreeCAD/FreeCAD-addons)

-Currently this fork is not beinginstallable with the Addon manager.
+Currently this fork is not being installable with the Addon manager.
 The LCInterlocking available via Addon manager is the original project by execuc!

 <details>
 <summary><i>Expand this to read more about installation of original LCInterlocking FreeCAD Addon</i></summary>